MP Estate Planning UK

 Ease of Access to Assets

-• Jointly owned assets can pass directly to the surviving owner.
+• Jointly owned assets (held as joint tenants) pass immediately to the surviving owner on production of the death certificate.

-• Life insurance policies with named beneficiaries can be paid out directly.
+• Life insurance policies written in trust or with named beneficiaries pay out directly to those beneficiaries, often within weeks.

 Potential Risks and Challenges